Nemo64/replicator/README.md

 - The linux page cache can improve delivery performance without any configuration
 - Your hoster can probably deliver stored files very efficiently
 - Replicating and safely storing files is a known and solved issue
-- Most programming environments can handle files well
+- Most programming environments can handle files well, no integration needed.

-- Shared and exclusive locking is also usually supported (~[usually](https://github.com/denoland/deno/issues/11192))
+The aim is to be an extension to the native filesystem or block storage (s3), and not a completely new way how to interact with data, like most databases.
+That way, this project can profit off of decades of persistence experience (raid, SAM, nfs, rsync, mounts etc) and existing deliver systems (apache, nginx, CDN's etc) without much integration.

 ## calendar example

-This example is available in the [examples/](examples) folder.
+This example is available in the [examples/](examples) folder to play around with.

 In a database, you'd usually normalize the data down to basic calendar information and appointments.
 But for replicator-db, you want to store as much related data in a single file as possible.